 - Improved mood

 - Increased productivity

 - Better executive functioning

 That’s a lot of reasons to move!

-There are lots of other ways to incorporate movement into your routines such as cleaning the house, yard work, and gardening.
+There are lots of other small ways to incorporate movement into your routines such as cleaning the house, yard work, and gardening.
 I recently read a life hack that said to do 25 jumping jacks every time you go to the bathroom…hey, whatever works!

 What do you do for movement?
 Comment below to share with me what you like to do for joyful movement?

 Be sure to like, subscribe and love me across all my social media platforms for the most up-to-date information on self-care!
 You can also watch any of my previously recorded videos on the LIVE tab of Dr. MC’s Self-Care Cabaret or my YouTube Channel.
 OR catch me on Instagram, where I have been sharing more expertise on self-care!